Nurse Residency Program for February 2018:

-- Start dates: Mayo Clinic offers the program in February and July each year, with specific application dates updated before the posting goes live.
+- Start dates: Mayo Clinic offers the program in February and July each year, with the posting updated mid-October for the February program and mid-March for the July program.
+The exact dates applications are accepted will be updated on the website before the posting goes live.

 The Nurse Residency Program at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a full-time registered nurse position with a one-year orientation program that assists you in transitioning from a new graduate to a fully competent, professional nurse at Mayo Clinic.